hugyz/SpaceInvaders8080_v2/README.md

 Space Invaders 8080 Processor Emulator

-<---- Points to where Hugyz is currently work on
+<---- Points to where Hugyz is currently work on<br/>
-+++++ Finished rationally, but may need to work on more XXXXX Completed
++++++ Finished rationally, but may need to work on more<br/>
+XXXXX Completed<br/>

-STACK more for constants
+STACK more for constants<br/>
-HEAP for dynamically allocated values, longer lasting vars Threading in computer science is a technique that allows multiple programs to run simultaneously on a single processor
+HEAP for dynamically allocated values, longer lasting vars<br/>
+Threading in computer science is a technique that allows multiple programs to run simultaneously on a single processor<br/>

 1) Main program initialization: